Favourited 151 times

 Both Ralf and I have studied environmental science and hence we want to put into practice what we have learned.

 Our daily work is influenced by seasonal patterns.
+This means that we are doing different things at different times of the year.

 Planting new trees, fruit trees, Australian native trees and vegetables.